acolinisi/hpsc/README.md

     $ git status
         modified: child-repo-A (new commits)
         modified: child-repo-B (modified content)

+More detailed information about the commits in each child that make it different from its hash recorded in the parent repo (i.e. the child's version in the current snapshot):

+    $ git submodule summary

 The "new commits" log means that the currently checked out child repo is at a commit that differs from the last snapshot recorded in this